noodnik2/flightvisualizer/README.md

 # Flight <img alt="Airplane" src="https://maps.google.com/mapfiles/kml/shapes/airports.png" /> Visualizer

+## Summary

+Flight Visualizer is a versatile command-line application designed to transform flight data obtained from [AeroAPI] into dynamic visualizations using the Keyhole Markup Language ([KML]).
+This tool enables users to replay flights in KML client renderers such as [Google Earth].

+By providing either a unique "flight identifier" or an aircraft's "tail number" and time frame, users can visualize flights' paths and performance data.
+The software offers options for various visualization "layers," including camera perspective, 3D flight paths and performance vectors.
+The generated KML files can be easily shared and explored, offering a comprehensive and immersive way to analyze and (re-) experience flight trajectories and characteristics.

 ## Description

 Uses data retrieved using [AeroAPI] to create a [Keyhole Markup Language] ([KML]) visualization of a flight,